DreymaR/BigBagKbdTrixPKL/README.md

     - The mapping format for state mapped keys is described in the [State Mapping Syntax](#state-mapping-syntax) section below.
 * Any key may be key or state mapped.
 Layouts will generally contain one or the other type, but may contain a mix.
     - Wherever there is an eD-type layout available, you can use it as a key mapped one with the **eD2VK** type.
-    - The eD2VK layout type will read its BaseLayout only as key mapped.
+    - The eD2VK layout type will read its BaseLayout(s) only as key mapped.
 Any overriding mappings are read as-is.
 * Note that key mapped and state mapped input events are sent differently.
 See the next section.
 <br><br>